 - 1. Increasing trabecular outflow (Trabectome, iStent, Hydrus stent, gonioscopy-assisted transluminal trabeculotomy, excimer laser trabeculotomy). - 2.
 Increasing outflow via suprachoroidal shunts (The CyPass micro-stent was voluntarily recalled by Alcon in October 2018 due to the potential to cause endothelial cell loss concluded by the COMPASS-XT study as data showed a statistically significant difference in endothelial cell loss at 5 years in patients who received the device with cataract surgery compared with those who underwent cataract surgery alone). - 3.
 Reducing aqueous production (endocyclophotocoagulation). - 4.
-Subconjunctival filtration (XEN Gel stent): A type of MIGS is sub-conjunctival filtration implanted through an ab interno approach without conjunctival dissection.
+Subconjunctival filtration (XEN Gel stent).
+A type of MIGS is sub-conjunctival filtration, or XEN Gel Stent, manufactured by Allergan, implanted through an ab interno approach without conjunctival dissection.

 The XEN Gel Stent is currently the only FDA-approved sub-conjunctival MIGS procedure.
 The stent is composed of porcine-derived gelatin that has been formed into a tube and cross-linked with glutaraldehyde to retain its shape.
 Dry, the stent measures 6 millimeters in length and has inner and outer diameters of 45 and 150 microns, respectively.
 Hydration causes the stent to expand and become more flexible.
 Implantation of the XEN stent is performed as an outpatient procedure using standard ophthalmologic surgery techniques.
+The system consists of an injector, a single piece tube of porcine collagen/gelatin inserted permanently.
+The XEN45 Gel Stent creates a permanent channel through the sclera allowing aqueous flow from the anterior chamber to the subconjunctival space (Allergan, 2021).